wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-model-driven-apps-common-data-service/includes/2-intro-model-driven-apps.md

-Unlike canvas apps, where you build out an app screen by screen adding logic and code as you go, model-driven apps can be created with a few clicks of the mouse.
-How?
+Unlike canvas apps, where you build out an app screen-by-screen by adding logic and code as you go, model-driven apps can be created with a few simple steps.
 Model-driven apps use a component-focused approach to develop the app.
-This also means though, when developing canvas apps you have complete control over the look and feel, whereas with model-driven apps, the layout is mainly based on the components you add to the app.
+When developing canvas apps, you have complete control over the appearance and behavior, whereas with model-driven apps, the layout is mainly based on the components that you add to the app.

-There are a number of different components and component properties you can add and modify when designing an app.
+With model-driven apps, a number of different components and component properties are available for you to add and modify when designing an app.

 Model-driven app design provides the following benefits:

--   Rich component-focused no-code design environments
+-   Rich component-focused, no-code design environments

--   Create complex responsive apps with a similar UI across a variety of devices from desktop to mobile
+-   An ability to create complex responsive apps with a similar UI across a variety of devices from desktop to mobile

--   Rich design capability
+-   Robust design capability

--   Your app can be distributed as a solution
+-   Apps can be distributed as a solution